jaredpalmer/tsdx/README.md

 > Note: TSDX will also transform destructured imports.
 For example, `import { kebabCase } from 'lodash'` would have also been transformed to `import o from "lodash-es/kebabCase".

+### Error extraction

+_This feature is still under development_

+After running `--extractErrors`, you will have a `./errors/codes.json` file with all your extracted error codes.
+This process scans your production code and swaps out your error message strings for a corresponding error code (just like React!).
+This extraction only works if your error checking/warning is done by a function called `invariant`.
+Note: you can use either `tiny-invariant` or `tiny-warning`, but you must then import the module as a variable called `invariant` and it should have the same type signature.

+After that, you will need to host the decoder somewhere (with the URL that you passed in to `--extractErrors`).

+_Simple guide to host error codes to be completed_

 ## Inspiration

 TSDX is ripped out of [Formik's](https://github.com/jaredpalmer/formik) build tooling.
 TSDX is very similar to [@developit/microbundle](https://github.com/developit/microbundle), but that is because Formik's Rollup configuration and Microbundle's internals have converged around similar plugins over the last year or so.